httptoolkit/mockrtc/README.md

 If you wan to do this automatically for all WebRTC connections, you can also use the `WebRTC.hookAllWebRTC(mockPeer)` function, which will wrap the global `RTCPeerConnection` constructor to automatically apply this hook to every WebRTC connection when it's created, to redirect _all_ traffic through the given mock peer.
 Note that this only applies to new WebRTC connections, so this should be called before your first WebRTC connection is created.

+### API Reference Docs

+For more details, see the [MockRTC reference docs](https://httptoolkit.github.io/mockrtc/).

 ---

 Have more questions, issues or feature requests?
 [File an issue](https://github.com/httptoolkit/mockrtc/issues/new).

-You might also be interested in the [API reference documentation](https://httptoolkit.github.io/mockrtc/), or in scrolling through MockRTC's [test suite](https://github.com/httptoolkit/mockrtc/tree/main/test/integration), which provides a wide set of examples for all functionality.
+You might also be interested in scrolling through MockRTC's [test suite](https://github.com/httptoolkit/mockrtc/tree/main/test/integration), which provides a wide set of examples for all functionality.

 ---